 In most foreign countries, US expats can deduct or exclude between $30,000 to $50,000 in housing expenses.
 The exact amount varies depending on where you live.
 The IRS updates the limits each year.

 Expensive cities have even higher exclusion limits.
 The city with the highest maximum exclusion is Hong Kong with $114,300.
 US expats living in Singapore can deduct up to $82,900 in housing expenses.
-This is an increase from the 2018 limit of $80,500.
+And in Geneva, up to $94,300 for 2019.

-You can typically deduct reasonable housing expenses that you, your spouse, or dependents incurred as a result of living abroad.
+Eligible expenses must be reasonable housing expenses that you, your spouse, or dependents incurred as a result of living abroad.

 Expenses such as personal property insurance, leasing fees, rental furniture, parking rental, and repairs are all eligible for the Foreign Housing Exclusion or Deduction.